-To view or edit program settings, click Program Settings in the Program Overview page.
+To view or edit program settings, click Program Settings in the upper-right corner of the Program Overview page.

 HP Financial Management

 HP Financial Management capabilities let you track planning-related cost data.
 You can view financial information for the lifecycle entities included in a program if these entities are configured to track this information and if you enable HP Financial Management for the program.